thiagoandrade14/code_snippets/README.md

 ## Description ##
+(The purpose of this repository is to provide sample code of past projects.)
-This repository contain code snippets of very small projects I have worked in college classes and that would not fit elsewhere.
-The purpose of this repository is to provide sample code of past projects.
+This repository contain code snippets of very small projects I have worked on in my classes and that would deserve their own repo.

 ## Functionality ##
 Each file has its own independent functionality.